americanexpress/babel-preset-amex/README.md

 > Standard babel preset for American Express

+> Want to get paid for your contributions to `babel-preset-amex`?
+> Send your resume to oneamex.careers@aexp.com

 ## Contributing
 We welcome Your interest in the American Express Open Source Community on Github.
 Any Contributor to any Open Source Project managed by the American Express Open